Architecture» open the printable degree» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-Architecture employment opportunities exist in a wide variety of industries within small, medium and large organisations.
-Numerous private architectural practices throughout Australia, and worldwide, employ graduates to entry level positions.
+Architecture employment opportunities exist in a wide variety of industries in small, medium or large organisations.
+Numerous worldwide, national and local private architectural practices graduates to entry level positions.
 Work opportunities vary with the economic climate; as such you may need to be proactive by approaching these firms and consultancies.
-Below is an example of some major organisations which formally target graduates with qualifications in architecture.
+Below are examples of major organisations which formally target graduates with qualifications in architecture.

 Some large organisations have specific graduate recruitment programs designed to employ the pick of graduates each year.
 You must be in your final year of study or recently completed to apply for these programs.
 The timing of these recruitment drives varies and may occur at any point in the academic year, in some cases starting as early as the first few weeks of the first semester or trimester.